 First up is Wala Wala Café Bar, which has been around for over 20 years in Holland Village and is known for live music performances.
 Restaurant-bar PARK is another popular pick.
 Dine on hearty steaks and burgers, then stay on for drinks after.

 Looking for international grub?
-Head down to Starker and Baden Restaurant & Pub for German-style beers and bites.
+Head down to Baden Restaurant & Pub for German-style beers and bites.
 Or check out the Cambodian and Vietnamese-cuisine at restaurant-bar #WineTapasFriends by Indochine.
 We recommend having the spicy bar bites with plenty of beer.